-Our annual impairment tests completed in the fourth guarter of 2016 indicated the fair value of each reporting unit was substantially above its respective carrying value, including goodwill, with the exception of our Surface Mining & Technology reporting unit.
+Our annual impairment tests completed in the fourth quarter of 2017 indicated the fair value of each reporting unit was substantially above its respective carrying value, including goodwill.
 Caterpillar's market capitalization has remained significantly above the net book value of the Company.